 #digitalcultures #visualanthropology.
 Masks as and against the 'matter out of place'.
 Abhishek Mohanty and Gitika Saksena presented a research paper on the panel - Masks: the Face of COVID19 at the academic conference during 2021 Film Festival of the Royal Anthropological Institute (RAI) held in the UK in March 2021.

-#digitalcultures.
-Gitika Saksena and Abhishek Mohanty will present their research paper titled 'Information, liable relations and wellbeing during COVID19' at the 2021 conference hosted by ASA (Association of Social Anthropologists of the UK) at University of St Andrews.
+#digitalcultures #wellbeing.
+Gitika Saksena and Abhishek Mohanty presented their research paper titled 'Information, liable relations and wellbeing during COVID19' at the 2021 conference hosted by ASA (Association of Social Anthropologists of the UK) at University of St Andrews.

-#digitalcultures.
-Gitika Saksena will present her research on the panel discussing 'Assemblages: algorithms, data privacy, and design' at the 2021 Response-ability Summit.
+#digitalcultures #data #privacy.
+Gitika Saksena presented her research on the panel discussing 'Assemblages: algorithms, data privacy, and design' at the 2021 Response-ability Summit.
 This Summit brings together social scientists and technologists to build a future where socially-responsible tech is the norm.
 More at https://response-ability.tech

 #livelihoods #ethnography.
 ‘Reimagining Livelihoods: An ethnographic inquiry into anticipation, agency, and reflexivity as India’s impact ecosystem responds to post-pandemic rebuilding’.
 Abhishek Mohanty and Gitika Saksena will present the research paper at the EPIC 2021 conference. https://2021.epicpeople.org